thiagomr/math-ops/README.md

 # math-ops

-This package is an example about how publishing a TS package with Github Actions for an article.
+This package is an example about how publishing a TS package with Github Actions for an article that I wrote.

 ## Install